What is Supply Chain?

 Logistics Planning

-Logistics planning helps the business organize the transportation processes of materials and products.
-This process includes determining optimal transportation routes and assigning appropriate logistics resources.
+Logistics planning helps the business organize its material and product transportation processes.
+This includes determining optimal transportation routes and assigning appropriate logistics resources.

 Storage and Inventory Management